About the Superb Fruit Dove

 Tropical and subtropical rainforests

-The Superb Fruit Dove is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Superb Fruit Dove is currently classified as Least Concern on the IUCN Red List.

 Currently assessed as Least Concern by the IUCN, the Superb Fruit Dove faces localized threats from habitat loss due to deforestation, logging, and land conversion for agriculture, particularly in parts of its range in New Guinea and eastern Australia.
 Fragmentation of rainforest habitat can limit access to fruiting trees and reduce breeding success.
 The species is sensitive to disturbance and does not adapt well to secondary or degraded forests.
 Climate change poses a long-term threat by altering fruiting phenology and reducing the availability of key food plants.
 Despite these challenges, the species remains relatively common in extensive, undisturbed rainforest tracts.